catppuccin/whiskers/README.md

 allowing developers to define template files which the palette can be injected into.

-## Single-Flavor Mode

-Running Whiskers with the `--flavor/-f` flag causes it to run in single-flavor mode.
-This means the chosen flavor is placed into the template context as `flavor` and, for convenience, all of its colors are also placed into the context as their respective identifiers (`red`, `surface0`, et cetera.)

 ## Multi-Flavor Mode

 Running Whiskers without the `--flavor/-f` flag causes it to run in multi-flavor mode.